Frequently Asked Questions

 We do, however, require certain process data to be reported back to us on a quarterly basis.
 We ask for information about number of families enrolled, recruitment strategies, implementation, and more.
-Contact us to receive a more complete overview of what is required during the quarterly check-ins.
+Contact us to receive a complete overview of what is required for our quarterly reports.

 How do I get started?

 There are several steps that take place before a Family Spirit affiliate can begin program implementation.
-Please review Becoming an Affiliate to learn more.
+Please review Becoming a Family Spirit Affiliate to learn more.

 Do affiliates ever make adaptions to the model to fit their needs?

 Family Spirit is designed to be flexible.
 However, depending on the scope of adaptation to the Family Spirit model, we cannot guarantee the same outcomes that were in found in the evaluation trials.
 Furthermore, the outcomes in our evaluation trials were based on sequential, one-on-one home visits.
 Changes to the model have to be discussed further with an Affiliate Liaison for approval.

 What training is available for Family Spirit, and when and where is it offered?

 In our experience disseminating and evaluation Family Spirit, we’ve learned that the power of the program lies in the training and capacity-building of staff to effectively deliver Family Spirit.
 It is a unique curriculum that cannot be self-taught, and we therefore cannot disseminate the curricular sets without providing thorough training.

 Training occurs in three phases: pre-training; core training; post-training.
 Family Spirit trainings are held throughout the year on-site and quarterly at our central office in Albuquerque, New Mexico.
-Learn more about what is involved in this week-long training session here .
+Learn more about what is involved in this multi-day training session here.